Perspective | Google’s new Pixel phones go big on AI for better photos, faster speech recognition

 For now, at least, it is too soon to tell if Google’s plans will make for phones you will actually want to buy.
 But if things do not work out, it will not be for lack of effort — or resources.

-“We are definitely going to invest a significant amount in growth,” said Osterloh.
+“We are definitely going to invest a significant amount in growth,” Osterloh said.